Paramedic Technology, Certificate of Proficiency

 At the completion of the program, students are expected to:

-- use of Advanced Life Support.
+- use Advanced Life Support (ALS) equipment.

-- provide age appropriate care as it relates to emergency medicine.
+- provide age-appropriate care as it relates to emergency medicine.

 - administer proper patient care.